 We have encountered more than 20 cases like these since we started in 2011.

 Developing a unique custom software solution can be a risky endeavor.
-After reading stories like these, it is easy to understand why many business owners decide to stay far away from offshore software development.
+After reading stories like these, it is easy to understand why many business owners decide to stay far away from offshore software product development.
 However, by taking the necessary precautions during the selection process, outsourcing can become a reliable source of growth for your business in a small amount of time.

-Remember, cost-efficiency is only one of the many benefits of offshore software development.
+Remember, cost-efficiency is only one of the many benefits of offshore software product development.
 Hiring a highly competent and self-sufficient development team lets you focus on other areas of your business, and save a lot of time on recruitment and training, which also leads to a shorter time-to-market for your product.

 If, while reading this article, you realized that you are in the same shoes as one of our clients was, or if you are just searching for a reliable software development team, don’t hesitate to reach out to us and tell us about your project at email@example.com right away.